+Races like a 5k are a great way for you to structure goals around strength training, cardio, and nutrition for your clients.
 Even though I hate running I have run countless 5k races.
 Prior to becoming a personal trainer, it was always an easy way to motivate me and get me back on the workout wagon.
 Going into the new year it is likely that you will encounter many people that want to get into shape and need you to help them with goal setting.
-5k races are a great way for you to structure goals around strength training, cardio, and nutrition for your clients.
+Here’s how to prepare a fitness client for their first race.

 Having a plan of action for your client will help aid in their success in completing a race.
 If they are new to fitness or have been a stranger to the gym then they can easily go off course.
 I have a “5 Weeks To A 5k” plan that I give to my clients at the start of a program.
 It is laid out with days that do cardio (tempo, distance, and speed), strength training and active recovery.
 I also like to include motivational words throughout as well as various tips to keep them going.